learn-co-curriculum/react-hooks-state-arrays/README.md

 Once again, there are a few approaches you could take here, so try to find a solution on your own before peeking at the answer!
-Remember, we want to find a way to update the heat level _without mutating state_.
+Remember, we want to find a way to update the heat level by _creating a new array that has all the elements from the original array, with one element updated_.

 ...